The Space of augmented stability conditions: Preliminaries

-\begin{defn}[Ind-noetherian $t$-structure] We call an accessible $t$-structure on a com\-pactly generated stable $dg$-category $\cA$ \emph{ind-noetherian} if it preserves the subcategory of compact objects $\cA^\omega \subset \cA$, and the induced $t$-structure on $\cA^\omega$ is bounded and noetherian. \end{defn}
+\begin{defn}[Ind-noetherian $t$-structure] We call an accessible $t$-structure on a com\-pactly generated stable dg-category $\cA$ \emph{ind-noetherian} if its truncation functors preserve filtered colimits and preserve the subcategory of compact objects $\cA^\omega \subset \cA$, and the induced $t$-structure on $\cA^\omega$ is bounded and noetherian. \end{defn}